-Anyway, tonight, I made the salad again, with romaine and spinach.
-Loved it.
+I made the salad again, with romaine and spinach and I loved it.
 The Romaine was firm and crunchy.
 No problem tossing the dressing with the salad.
 No limp leaves.
 Hooray for firm lettuce!
 I know you think I’m weirdly obsessive about ridiculous things.
+But this is important, I promise.

 Cook couscous according to package directions.
 Cool completely.
 Refrigerate.